akjroller/collatz-conjecture-explorer/README.md

 You can then access the API at http://localhost:8000.
 For example, to get the Collatz sequence for the number 6, you would access http://localhost:8000/collatz/6.

+## Public Access

+The API is publicly accessible at `https://collatz.therollermethod.com`.
+For example, to get the Collatz sequence for the number 6, you can access it at:

 ## API Endpoints

 Here are some of the API endpoints you can use: